superkabuki/SRTfu/README.md

 # low level
 * Most of libsrt is available in SRTfu, the ctypes conversions are handled for you.
 * If you've used sockets, this will all seem very similar.
-* One note, the socket is an optional arg in methods, it only needs to be used when a server accepts a socket connection.
 * init SRTfu instance, just provide a srt_url
 * a socket is created for you, but not connected.
-* the srt_url sets host and port to bind for servers (0.0.0.0 works), and host and port to connect for clients
+* the srt_url sets host and port to bind for servers (0.0.0.0 works), and host and port to connect for clients.
+* One note, the socket is an optional arg in methods, it only needs to be used when a connection is accepted and that is the target socket.

 ___
 ### init SRTfu instance